-Museums, including those for children, used to be passive experiences that presented artifacts behind glass.
-The Brooklyn Children’s Museum wanted to rethink what a children’s museum experience could be, and hired a young designer, Ed Schlossberg, to do it.
+Museums used to be passive experiences that presented artifacts behind glass.
+The Brooklyn Children’s Museum wanted to rethink this approach, and hired a young designer, Ed Schlossberg, to do it.

 Schlossberg and ESI Design created The Learning Environment, an informal laboratory of participatory exhibits where children discover relationships between themselves and the natural world.
 Completed in 1977, the award-winning installation was one of the first “hands-on” exhibits in the country and set a standard of interactive excellence that endures today.